 Beidou and other navigation systems

-BeiDou Navigation Satellite System, or BDS, is another alternative satellite navigation system, this time owned by the People’s Republic of China.
+BeiDou Navigation Satellite System, or BDS, is another alternative satellite navigation system owned by the People’s Republic of China.
 Previously known as Compass, Beidou has 35 satellites and began offering global services in 1918.

 It is possible to find running watches that support these alternative systems, but often they are only available in the respective counties.
 More common are devices that support two or more global networks.
 For example, most Garmin running watches support GPS, GLONASS, and Galileo.